redFrik/biopump/README.md

 ## Multi player

 * The players control one channel (line) each.
-* Pump to hear and see sound.
 * Select new sound by holding capacitive sensor 4 for longer than 2 seconds.
+* Pump to hear and see your sound.
 * Tilt the head of the PushPull instrument to move the line left and right.

 ## Future ideas

-* implement collision detection for lines (in Processing and send back data via osc).
+* Implement collision detection for lines (in Processing and send back data via osc).

 ## License